Witiko/doctoral-thesis/main.md

 In this section, I will report the results of my experiments in learning accurate token embeddings:

-- In Section \ref{sec:variable-control-in-token-embedding-evaluation}, I will
+- In Section~\vref{sec:variable-control-in-token-embedding-evaluation}, I will
   describe my survey of methodology in previous token embedding experiments and show that a lack of variable control makes some previous experiments difficult to reproduce.

-- In Section \ref{sec:heuristical-hyperparameter-optimization-in-subword-language-models},
+- In Section~\vref{sec:heuristical-hyperparameter-optimization-in-subword-language-models},
   I will report the optimal hyperparameters for the fastText subword language model on nine word analogy tasks.
 I will also show that expensive hyperparameter optimization can be replaced by a simple n-gram coverage model that consistently improves the accuracy compared to the default hyperparameters.

-- In sections \ref{sec:position-independent-token-embeddings-accuracy} through
+- In sections \vref{sec:position-independent-token-embeddings-accuracy} through
-  \ref{sec:decontextualized-token-embeddings}, I will show that constraining, quantization, disambiguation, and decontextualization of token word embeddings improves their accuracy on word analogy, word similarity, language modeling, and machine translation evaluation tasks.
+  \vref{sec:decontextualized-token-embeddings}, I will show that constraining, quantization, disambiguation, and decontextualization of token word embeddings improves their accuracy on word analogy, word similarity, language modeling, and machine translation evaluation tasks.

-- In Section \ref{sec:joint-token-embeddings-of-text-and-math}, I will show that using a single language model to produce token or sentence embeddings of both natural language words and math symbols improves accuracy on math information retrieval.
+- In Section~\vref{sec:joint-token-embeddings-of-text-and-math}, I will show
+  that using a single language model to produce token or sentence embeddings of both natural language words and math symbols improves accuracy on math information retrieval.